-5.4.7 Show ▷ Messages in Library Source
+5.4.7 Show > Messages in Records Source

-If this is checked, EagleFiler will show e-mail messages (from all your mailboxes) as well as files in the library source.
+If this is checked, EagleFiler will show e-mail messages (from all your mailboxes) as well as files in the Records source.
 Uncheck it if you want to avoid the clutter of seeing all the e-mail messages, or if viewing the library is slow because you have lots of messages.
 This setting is saved per-library.

-5.4.8 Show ▷ Messages in Tag Sources
+5.4.8 Show > Messages in Tag Sources